 Meet Coastal Carol

 Carol holds a bachelor’s degree in Environmental Conservation from the University of New Hampshire.
 She is a Shoals Marine Lab faculty member and a lifetime member of the National Marine Educators Association.
-Carol is also the past-president and a long-time board member of the Gulf of Maine Marine Education Association.
+Carol is also a past-president and lifetime member of the Gulf of Maine Marine Education Association.
 She holds a Maine state license to collect intertidal organisms for educational purposes.

 Whether she is leading excursions to the rocky shore or carting intertidal critters to classrooms, libraries, assisted living facilities, or parties, kids and grown-ups love Carol’s enthusiastic approach to hands-on learning.